le-mn/minhngocle.github.io/index.md

 I am a master's student in Astrophysics with research interests spanning from molecular clouds to large-scale structures.

+## Research interests

+**The bright side**: turbulence in molecular clouds & how it affects star formation, globular cluster formation, galaxy formation.

+**The dark side**: galaxy - dark matter halo connection

+It's so much fun doing research & learning new things!
+So I enjoy trying any new research topic :D

 ## A little more about me

 My full name in Vietnamese is **Lê Minh Ngọc** (last + middle + first).
 Somehow they don't let me board the airplane so I need to write my first name in the middle, as _Minh Ngoc Le_ (middle + first + last) to get my flight tickets.